-The District's wastewater operations budget totals approximately \$974,000 for FY 2020/21 including wastewater treatment and collection costs.
-All operations expenses are projected to increase 3% per year according to the average yearly percentage change CPI.
-FY 2021/22 budget revenue is projected to be \$1.61 million, which creates a net operating revenue surplus after including capital expenses.
-As costs continue to rise, the District will still meet its basic projected expenses using rate revenue.
+The District's wastewater operations budget totals approximately \$697,000 for FY 2020/21 including wastewater treatment and collection costs.
+All operations expenses are projected to increase 3% per year according to the average yearly percentage change in CPI.
+FY 2020/21 budget revenue is projected to be \$1.66 million, which creates a net operating revenue surplus after including capital expenses.
+However, as costs continue to rise and the District faces significant capital improvements in the next five years, rate increases are needed to cover a projected deficit of costs.